Cloudify-PS/cloudify-training-labs/lab2/README.md

 cfy bootstrap --install-plugins -p cloudify-manager-blueprints-3.2/simple/simple-manager-blueprint.yaml -i manager-inputs.yaml
 ```

+The first command initializes a Cloudify CLI working directory inside the current working directory.

-This should take a few minutes, during which you will see the output of the bootstrapping process.
-At the end of the process you should see the IP address of the manager, e.g.:
+The second command triggers the bootstrap process.
+It should take a few minutes to complete, during which you will see the output of the bootstrapping process.
+At the end of the process you should see the IP address of the manager printed out, e.g.:

 ```
 015-01-20 16:13:15 CFY <manager> 'install' workflow execution succeeded